wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-service.md

 ## Prerequisites

-1. You will need a GitHub account with a repository that contains your service implementation.
-To follow this guide you can fork the [Choreo sample book list service repository](https://github.com/wso2/choreo-sample-book-list-service/), which contains the sample for this guide.
+1. You must have a GitHub account with a repository that contains your service implementation.
+To proceed with the steps in this guide, you can fork the [Choreo sample book list service repository](https://github.com/wso2/choreo-sample-book-list-service/), which contains the sample for this guide.

 2. If you are signing in to the Choreo Console for the first time, create an organization as follows: